metosin/compojure-api/README.md

     (ok (get-user db id))))
 ```

-To see this in action, try `lein run` and navigate api `http://localhost:3000/index.html#!/component/get_component_example`.
+To see this in action, try `lein run` and navigate to Components api group.

 ## Models